 Since the beginning of the year, as the Bank has reassessed the key economic indicators used in its ECL models, the expected GDP growth rate over the next few years has been revised downwards, given the slowdown of Goodland's economy.
 Unemployment and house price assumptions follow a similar trend.
 Central Bank base rates have also been revised downwards for the short term, as part of the governmental response.
+Long-term rates have also been revised downwards for the short term, as part of the governmental response.
 Long-term expectations remain unchanged.